 Jumla Rara Lake Trek is the epic; a famous Rara lake lies in Nepal’s Mugu district and admits the ecologically serene surrounding of the smallest national park of Nepal.
 The most significant lake in Nepal, Rara, is the queen lake and a popular trekking destination.
-The trail follows an off the beaten track but less traffic and incorporates a dramatic display of snow-capped mountains’ exquisite views.
+The trail follows an off-the-beaten-track but less traffic and incorporates a dramatic display of snow-capped mountains’ exquisite views.

 It passes through the lush green forests such as juniper, oak, cypress, pine, and spruce forests.
-The full manifest Rara lake drains out into the Nijar Khola and finally arrive in Mugu Karnali.
+The full manifest Rara lake drains out into the Nijar Khola and finally arrives in Mugu Karnali.
 The Rara National Park is small, but it incorporates 2o different species of animals, including the endangered red panda.
 Furthermore, 214 species of birds and various floras are the attraction of the trek.
-The Rara lake lies at an altitude of 3062 meters from the sea level.
+The Rara lake lies at an altitude of 3062 meters from sea level.
 The turquoise blue, clear, and immense lake gives the serenity unlike anywhere else.

 The route we follow